 Address: 20 Fenchurch St, London, EC3M 8AF

 How have three years passed by?
 It’s been a long while since I last visited this spot.
-The last time I came here was on my birthday in 2017 as a treat for myself, something I’ve had planned on my bucket list for a while.
+The last time I came to Sky Garden was on my birthday in 2017 as a treat for myself, something I’ve had planned on my bucket list for a while.

-This time round, I visited this place with my Mrs. as we both visited and experienced it after the first lockdown was over.
+This time around, I visited this place with my Mrs. as we both visited and experienced it after the first lockdown was over.
 Everything seemed like it was going back to normal in September.
 Before COVID cases start to rise again towards the end of Sept/Oct.
-This means were now back in Lockdown 2.0 till the 2nd of December.
+This means we’re now back in Lockdown 2.0 till the 2nd of December.
 This meant my birthday is in lockdown as well, which falls on 1st December, not much to celebrate until everything opens up.

 First of all, it’s a free experience but you have to book in advance online, as they tend to be booked very quickly.
-Therefore, I booked a reservation to explore Sky Garden week before my birthday to experience it, for the first time on my birthday and it was such a nice treat.
+Therefore, I booked a reservation to explore Sky Garden the week before my birthday to experience it, for the first time on my birthday and it was such a nice treat.
 The Sky gardens are view-able from the 35th floor on top of the Walkie Talkie tall building you walk by.

 When you enter, you will notice a café filled with breakfast and snacks on your left and people sitting around the lounge.
 There are plenty of treats to choose from on their menu and table.
 Also, if you walk further ahead, there is a balcony with an amazing 360-degree view of many famous London landmarks you can potentially spot such as Shard, London Eye etc. If you’re feeling peckish or in the mood for a fancy meal.
-There is a restaurant upstairs serving some delicious desserts and food if you go a level up around the garden.
+There is a restaurant upstairs serving some delicious desserts and food if you go a level up to around the garden.